jonathan-fulton/whipple-video/README.md

     workingDirectory: '...'
 });
 ```
-As you can see, there are five primary inputs that allow you to customize the content of the output video: video, audio, backgroundOverlay, imageOverlay, and textOverlay.
+As you can see, there are five primary inputs that allow you to customize the content of the output video: `video`, `audio`, `backgroundOverlay`, `imageOverlay`, and `textOverlay`.
 Each of these have a well-defined schema that we'll review shortly.
 You can provide either a single object or an array of these objects for each parameter.
+There are also two additional parameters:  `output` and `workingDirectory`.
+Details on each of these below.

-## video - WhippleCommandVideo
+## video

 Here's an example video input object: